 As of the report date, GE Capital was operational in its renovated office space.
 Under the CEA, GE Capital's performance is assessed annually relative to payroll obligations.
-The most recent obligation included \$28.6 million in payroll for the 12-month period ending December 31, 2015.
-GE Capital generated \$22.3 million in payroll during this period, missing the performance requirement.
-The next obligation includes \$29.5 million in payroll for the 12-month period ending December 31, 2016.
+The most recent obligation included \$30.4 million in payroll for the 12-month period ending December 31, 2017.
+GE Capital generated \$32.3 million in payroll during this period, exceeding the performance requirement.
+The next obligation includes \$31.3 million in payroll for the 12-month period ending December 31, 2018.

-As of the report date, GE Capital was meeting about 78 percent of the payroll obligation specified in the CEA.
-LED will request that the company reimburse the State (in accordance with the clawback provisions) due to the company's underperformance.
+As of the report date, GE Capital was meeting or exceeding all current performance requirements in the CEA.
+During the reporting period, the company reimbursed the State the clawback resulting from the company's underperformance for Project Year 2016.

-GLOBALSTAR, INC.

-Corporate headquarters

-Project announced in 2010

-St. Tammany Parish
+GLOBALSTAR, INC. Corporate headquarters Project announced in 2010 St. Tammany Parish